Cookies — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store cookies in an airtight container at room temperature for up to one to two weeks.
-For longer storage, freeze them in an airtight container or freezer bag for up to three months.
-When freezing, you can separate layers of cookies with parchment paper to prevent them from sticking together.
+Store cookies in an airtight container at room temperature for 1-2 weeks.
+For extended preservation, freeze them in an airtight container or freezer bag for up to 6 months.
+To prevent sticking, place parchment paper between layers when freezing.

 Health benefits